dfki-ric/docker_image_development/Readme.md

 * build a release image containing the workspace
  * readme in image_setup/workspace_release

+## Start your own project

+In case you want to setup your own workspace image, please fork this repository into your group using the git web interface.
+This way, changes and updates can be tracked and updated more easily in both directions.

 # 3D acceleration

 The images support 3D acceleration, when you have a nvidia card installed, if you don't the images will still work.